 The categories we have for you are big ticket items, books, board games, stocking stuffers, and gifts for little ones - and we picked our very favorite 3 for each category.
 As always we are particularly drawn towards items that spark the imagination and inspire creativity.
 It was definitely not easy to narrow down, but we hope that the organization and focus on high quality will help make some of your holiday shopping decisions a little bit easier.
 Good luck on your present quest this year and happy holidays!

-Disclaimer: Some of the links in this post are affiliate links.
+Disclosure: Some of the links in this post are affiliate links.
 These links will lead you to view the items' listings on Amazon.com.
 Any purchases you decide to make earn a small commission for us at no extra cost to you.
-All recommendations and opinions are our own and come from personal experience, and this post is not sponsored.
+All recommendations and opinions are our own and come from personal experience.
+This post is not sponsored.

 Big Ticket Items